MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 > [!NOTE]
 >
-> By following this approach, Azure DevOps will **connect with Azure Active Directory and create an App Registration with a secret with two years of validity**.
-Once the service connection is nearing the reach of two years, the Azure AAD will show a prompt such that **A certificate or secret is expiring soon.
+> When you follow this approach, Azure DevOps *connects with Azure Active Directory (Azure AD) and creates an app registration with a secret that's valid for two years*.
+When the service connection is close to two years old, Azure AD displays this prompt: **A certificate or secret is expiring soon.
 Create a new one**.
-In such cases, the Service Connection will have to be refreshed.
+In this scenario, you must refresh the service connection.
+>
-> To refresh a service connection, edit the connection from the Azure DevOps portal and select **Verify**.
-Once it is saved, the service connection will again be valid for two years.
+> To refresh a service connection, in the Azure DevOps portal, edit the connection and select **Verify**.
+After you save the edit, the service connection is valid for another two years.
+>

 See also: [Troubleshoot Azure Resource Manager service connection](../release/azure-rm-endpoint.md).